icVEP™: Isolated-check Visual Evoked Potential

 icVEP Bright & Dark Check Patterns

-EvokeDx includes a spatial frequency sweep VEP, ISCEV standard transient VEPs (high and low contrast reversing checkerboard) and three novel VEP tests unique to EvokeDx; steady state Windmill Dartboard and Partial Windmill Dartboard, and a Transient Uniform Field test useful for patients with dense cataracts/low vision.
+EvokeDx includes a spatial frequency sweep VEP, ISCEV standard transient VEPs (high and low contrast reversing checkerboard), and novel VEP tests unique to EvokeDx; steady-state Windmill Dartboard and Partial Windmill Dartboard.

 Electroretinography or electroretinograms (ERG) is an important clinical tool that provides an objective quantitative measure of retinal function.
 ERGs elicited by patterned stimuli (PERGs) reflect the activity of the inner retina (primarily retinal ganglion cells) whereas ERGs resultant from luminance modulation of a uniform field taps activity of the outer retina (primarily ON-bipolar cells).

 It follows that ERG tests assess various types of visual function responses prior to modification/processing by neurons in the brain.
 EvokeDx features a dual-channel amplifier and a five electrode ERG cable that enables binocular ERG recording, cutting ERG test time in half when compared to single-channel, three-electrode systems.

 Zemon, V., Eisner, W., Gordon, J., Grose-Fifer, J., Tenedios, F., & Shoup, H. (1995).
 Contrast-dependent responses in the human visual system: childhood through adulthood.
 International Journal of Neuroscience, 80(1-4), 181-201.

 Dacey, D. M., & Petersen, M. R. (1992).
 Dendritic field size and morphology of midget and parasol ganglion cells of the human retina.
 Proceedings of the National Academy of sciences, 89(20), 9666-9670.